Nicholas II: Relationship with the Duma

 A second Duma met for the first time in February 1907.
-The leftist parties—including the Social Democrats and the Social Revolutionaries, who had boycotted the First Duma—had won 200 seats in the Second, more than a third of the membership.
+The leftist parties—including the Social Democrats and the Socialist Revolutionaries, who had boycotted the First Duma—had won 200 seats in the Second, more than a third of the membership.
 Again Nicholas waited impatiently to rid himself of the Duma.
 In two letters to his mother he let his bitterness flow:

 A little while later he further wrote:

 After the Second Duma resulted in similar problems, the new prime minister Pyotr Stolypin (whom Witte described as "reactionary") unilaterally dissolved it, and changed the electoral laws to allow for future Dumas to have a more conservative content, and to be dominated by the liberal-conservative Octobrist Party of Alexander Guchkov.
 Stolypin, a skilful politician, had ambitious plans for reform.
 These included making loans available to the lower classes to enable them to buy land, with the intent of forming a farming class loyal to the crown.
-Nevertheless, when the Duma remained hostile, Stolypin had no qualms about invoking Article 87 of the Fundamental Laws, which empowered the Tsar to issue 'urgent and extraordinary' emergency decrees 'during the recess of the State Duma'.
+Nevertheless, when the Duma remained hostile, Stolypin had no qualms about invoking Article 87 of the Fundamental Laws, which empowered the tsar to issue 'urgent and extraordinary' emergency decrees 'during the recess of the State Duma'.
 Stolypin's most famous legislative act, the change in peasant land tenure, was promulgated under Article 87.

 The third Duma remained an independent body.
 This time the members proceeded cautiously.
 Instead of hurling themselves at the government, opposing parties within the Duma worked to develop the body as a whole.
 In the classic manner of the British Parliament, the Duma reached for power grasping for the national purse strings.
 The Duma had the right to question ministers behind closed doors as to their proposed expenditures.
 These sessions, endorsed by Stolypin, were educational for both sides, and, in time, mutual antagonism was replaced by mutual respect.
 Even the sensitive area of military expenditure, where the October Manifesto clearly had reserved decisions to the throne, a Duma commission began to operate.
 Composed of aggressive patriots no less anxious than Nicholas to restore the fallen honour of Russian arms, the Duma commission frequently recommended expenditures even larger than those proposed.